 - Guaiacol–a hint of burnt toffee.

-- Furfural–burnt caramel, bitter almond and dried fruits.
+- Furfural–burnt caramel, bitter almond and dried fruit.

-Oak barrels not only improve whisky (whiskey, bourbon, brandy), but they are essential for imparting colour and the distinctive taste.
+Not only does it improve whisky (whiskey, bourbon, brandy), but is essential to produce colour and a distinctive flavour.
 Whisky is an alchemist’s brew of water, alcohol, and oak.
-For whisky barrels, oak is seasoned (dried), toasted and charred–the exact degree of each is part of the whisky makers art.
+For whisky casks, it is seasoned (dried), toasted and charred.
+The exact degree of each is part of the whiskey makers art.

-Whisky barrels may pass on to the wine industry or on for other uses.
-At this stage, the barrel may be 50-60 years old, but the wood is still useful for–barbecue smoking chips, barrel planters, and woodcrafts using the staves.
-The timber is still fit for purpose and can turn into practical oak gifts like bottle openers or pens.
+Whisky barrels may pass on to the wine industry or other applications.
+At this stage, the barrel may be 50-60 yrs old, though still useful.
+Barbecue smoking chips, barrel planters, woodcraft using recycled staves.
+Timber is still fit for purpose and can turn into practical oak gifts like bottle openers or pens.

-The UK contains around 121 million oak trees, and these are both iconic and treasured because of the role they play in promoting biodiversity and their many uses, from producing leather and whisky to providing shade and clean air in the park.
+The UK contains around 121 million oak trees.
+Iconic and treasured for their role in promoting biodiversity and their many uses.
+From leather to whisky production to providing shade and clean air in town parks.

-An oak tree produces 2,000 to 9,000 acorns a year, but only one in 10,000 has the possibility of growing into a new oak tree.
-An oak tree takes decades if not hundreds of years to mature.
-When you plant an oak tree, you are planting for the next generation, not for yourself.
-If you have any wonderful facts about oak trees message me below.
+A mature tree produces between 2,000 to 50,000 acorns a year.
+But only one in 10,000 has a possibility to grow, taking decades to mature.
+You are planting for the next generation when you plant an oak, not for yourself.
+If you have any other interesting oak tree facts, message me below.